VardhanSuroshi/Memory-Design-And-Testing/README.md

-# Design of 4X4 SRAM Memory Array Using Cadence Virtuoso
-**Project guide :**
-Prof. Mahesh Awati
-Department of Electronics and Communication Engineering PES UNIVERSITY Electronic City, Bangalore-560100
-2023

 ## 1.1 Introduction :
-SRAM, or Static Random Access Memory, is a widely used type of volatile memory in computer systems, microprocessors, and hand held devices due to its high speed and low power consumption.
+SRAM, or Static Random Access Memory, is a widely used type of volatile memory in computer systems, microprocessors, and handheld devices due to its high speed and low power consumption.
 At the heart of SRAM technology lies the SRAM cell, also known as the 6T SRAM cell.
 Comprising six MOSFETs, the SRAM cell uses latching circuitry, or flip-flops, to store each bit of data.
 This innovative storage approach makes SRAM cells ideal for use in cache memories, where fast access to frequently used data is critical.
 In this context, SRAM cells offer an advantage over other types of volatile memory, such as Dynamic Random Access Memory (DRAM), which is slower and requires periodic refresh cycles.
 This makes SRAM cells a fundamental building block of modern computing systems and a key technology for achieving high-speed data processing.

 <div style="display: flex; justify-content: space-between; align-items: center;">